Algorithmically Designed Artificial Neural Networks (ADANNs): Higher order deep operator learning for parametric partial differential equations: Derivation of a base model for semilinear heat PDEs

-We now derive a family of approximation algorithms for the semilinear heat PDE in \eqref{semilinear_heat:eq1} which will serve as designing algorithms for the base model derived in this section.
-The algorithms are based on discretizing the space with the finite difference method and on discretizing the time with a family of second order linearly implicit Runge-Kutta (LIRK) methods.
+We now derive a family of approximation algorithms for the operator $\solOp$ in \cref{semilinear_heat:eq1.1} which will serve as designing algorithms for the base model derived in this section.
+Roughly speaking, the algorithms are based on discretizing the space domain of the \PDE\ in \cref{semilinear_heat:eq1} with the finite difference method and on discretizing the time domain of the \PDE\ in \cref{semilinear_heat:eq1} with a family of second order \LIRK\ methods.